 Pushing changes is not possible unless you have maintainer access.
 The same is also true of

 To request maintainer rights for a repository, it is expected that some level of contribution/maintenance has already happened by way of testing/patching, and there is reasonable trust demonstrated to “hand the keys” over to a repository.

-Currently, the request mechanism contact Ikey on IRC.
+Currently, the request mechanism is contact Joshua on IRC.
 It is far easier to grant access to active community members than those unknown to the project.